Study in ITALY for Pakistani Students

 International students who are EU nationals have the right to work in Italy alongside their studies but should not exceed 20 hours a week of work during regular study periods.
 However, you may take on more hours during vacation periods.

-Non-EU students may work during their studies if they obtain a work permit, which requires a job offer from an Italian-based employer – a slightly complicated process!
+Non-EU students from Pakistani may work during their studies if they obtain a work permit, which requires a job offer from an Italian-based employer – a slightly complicated process!
 Processing times vary between regions, but average around two months.
 International students coming from outside the EU shouldn’t rely on getting a job immediately upon arrival to Italy, focus on getting used to your new life in Italia.If you want further information contact DMI STUDY ABROAD